 accessibility, semantics, html

-Screen Reader Quick Guide40
+Screen Reader Quick Guide49

-html, semantics, support
+html, semantics, support, accessibility

-JAWS, NVDA, and VoiceOver Braille Viewers (aar)38
+JAWS, NVDA, and VoiceOver Braille Viewers (aar)47

-accessibility, jaws, nvda, voiceover, apple
+accessibility, jaws, nvda, voiceover

-Brief Note on Description List Support (aar)37
+Brief Note on Description List Support (aar)46

 html, lists, semantics, accessibility, support